 - Machine learning: Identifies patterns and finds correlations between different variables, which can provide valuable insights into customer behaviors and preferences.

 You should choose the technique based on the type of data you have.
 For instance, text mining would be a good fit if you need to analyze 1000 customer support tickets.
-On the other hand, if you're analyzing voice call transcripts, you'd need advanced conversational AI solutions like Dashbot.
+On the other hand, if you're analyzing voice call transcripts, you will need advanced conversational AI tooling.

 Ultimately, this process requires specialized knowledge and technical expertise to achieve accurate results.
 If you’re curious about how to unlock your dark data, check out our recent webinar on the topic below: